krzysztof6563/g-zdoom-lan-launcher/README.md

 # g-zdoom-lan-launcher

-A simple launcher for starting lan games using GZDoom/ZDoom engine.
+Launcher for starting lan games using GZDoom/ZDoom engine.
 Made using QT.